Znunu/otp/README.md

   {kb,mb,gb,tb}  unit of size
   path           key file
 ```
-You can also use your own DRBG, seeded from a secondary key.
+- You can also use your own DRBG, seeded from a secondary key.
 This will reduce the key-length at the cost of weaker encryption.
+- Another option is to use a TRNG, with a key-length the size of the message.
+This offers perfect/maximum encryption.